ktjaco/k8s-demo-app/README.md

 **FORK THIS REPO**

- little repo to bootstrap a kubernetes cluster.
+A little repo to bootstrap a kubernetes cluster.

 **Steps:**
 1. Create a digital ocean account and get a doctl token.